 Still, other programs prefer to not share any specific CLASS data with their teachers at all.
 Instead, coaches in these organizations may use the data to provide personalized support for teachers.

-And finally, only 16% of teachers have received no feedback at all after having their classroom observed.
+And finally, only 16% of educators have received no feedback at all after having their classroom observed.
 In these instances, it’s likely that these programs are conducting CLASS observations as a method of monitoring at the state or federal level.
 Teachstone strongly suggests that even programs that are required to take part in CLASS observations should couple their observations with CLASS-based professional development.

 Here’s what Dara said about the observation that was conducted in her pre-K classroom:

 If you have any additional questions about the CLASS tool, your scores, or how your program is using CLASS, reach out to your school administrator or coach.
-If you’re interested in learning more about how interactions impact children, consider taking our Introduction to the CLASS Tool course online for $45 or reading through our CLASS Dimensions Guide.
+If you’re interested in learning more about how interactions impact children, consider taking our Introduction to the CLASS Tool course or reading through our CLASS Dimensions Guide.
 Or, give us a call at 866-998-8352.

 *Data from the 2015 State of CLASS.